-The 1877 Indian Head Cent is considered to be the classic key date of the series, which was introduced in 1859 and struck in considerable numbers until the early 20th century.
-The Indian Head cent design by James Barton Longacre would become one of the most enduring coin designs of its era.
-Miss Liberty is depicted wearing a Native American headdress on the obverse .
-Longacre’s design featured Miss Liberty wearing a Native American head dress on the obverse, and a wreath on the reverse, initially of laurel leaves, which was later replaced with a wreath of oak leaves with a shield at the top.
+The Indian Head Cent was introduced in 1859 and struck in considerable numbers until 1909.
+The design for the coin was created by James B. Longacre and would become one of the most enduring of its era.
+The obverse features a depiction of Liberty wearing a Native American headdress, which some sources say was based on the designer’s daughter Sarah.
+The original reverse design featured a wreath of laurel leaves, which was later replaced with a wreath of oak leaves with a shield at the top.

 The reported mintage of 1877 Indian Head Cents for circulation is 852,500 pieces, with an estimated 900 proofs coins struck for collectors.
-This was a sharp drop from the previous year, when the Mint produced almost 8 million cents, and even greater decline from mintages of the 1860’s and earlier 1870’s.
+This was a sharp drop from the previous year, when the Mint produced almost 8 million cents, and even greater decline from mintages of the early 1860’s and mid 1870’s.

-Despite the somewhat high mintage for a key date coin, the number of pieces that have survived to this day is much, much lower than the mintage suggests.
-In all grades, perhaps no more than 5,000 1877 Indian Head Cents are still known to exist, and perhaps only 10% of these are still in uncirculated condition.
-Proofs are more relatively available, with approximately two-thirds of the original mintage remaining.
+Despite the somewhat high mintage for a key date coin, the number of pieces that have survived to this day is much lower than the mintage suggests.
+In all grades, perhaps no more than 5,000 examples are still known to exist, and perhaps only 10% of these are still in uncirculated condition.
+Proofs are relatively more available, with approximately two-thirds of the original mintage remaining.

 Finest Known and Values

-The finest known circulation strikes with original red coloration are about a half dozen MS-66 RD pieces graded by PCGS, while NGC has graded no examples finer than MS65RD.
-Both PCGS & NGC have graded a few examples in MS66RB as well, along with a single NGC MS66BN.
-Regardless of the numerical grade all 1877 Indian Head Cents with original Mint red coloration showing are rare.
+The finest known circulation strikes with original red coloration are about a half dozen MS-66 RD pieces graded by PCGS, while NGC has graded no examples finer than MS-65 RD.
+Both services have graded a few examples in MS-66 RB, along with a single NGC MS-66 BN.
+Regardless of the numerical grade, all 1877 Indian Head Cents with original Mint red coloration are rare.

-The finest Proofs are graded PR67RD by both PCGS and NGC, while a few examples in lower grades have been certified with the cameo designation.
-These usually trade for lower values than the best Mint State examples, although top graded specimens remain in high demand.
+The finest Proofs are graded PR-67 RD by both PCGS and NGC, while a few examples in lower grades have been certified with the cameo designation.
+These proof versions usually trade for lower values than the best Mint State examples, although top graded specimens remain in high demand.
 An example graded PCGS PR-67 RD with CAC verification realized a price of $72,001.20 in 2018.
 Examples graded PR-65 RD can be found for less than $10,000.